AlePuglisi/simple-system-control/README.md

 ### Description
 <img align="left" width="200" height="300" src="https://github.com/user-attachments/assets/27218d15-24fa-4380-8c5a-bda76b530df9"/>
-This repository provides ros2 packages for the control of a simple 2 links - 1 joint system.
+This repository provides ros2 packages for the control of a simple 2 links - 1 joint system. <br/>
-The simple model is supposed to emulate a fixed motor moving a simple cylindrical load.<br/>
+The simple model is supposed to emulate a fixed motor moving a simple cylindrical load. <br/>
 Differently from any other ros2_control projects, here I implement a custom node for the control of joint position, based on a cascade controller.

-This project was born because of some difficulties in implementing transmissions in ros2_control, for simulating motor's gearbox (still not working, any advice is welcome!). <br/>
+This project was born because of some difficulties in implementing transmissions in ros2_control, for simulating motor's gearbox (still not working, any advice is welcome!). <br/><br/>
 Anyway, I found this valuable for anyone experimenting with ROS 2, Gazebo, ros2_control, URDF, PID tuning and anti-wind up experiments (for now Back calculation algorithm).

-(...soon a better description of the control algorithm and tuning idea...)
 <br/>
 <br/>
 <br/>